 Amazon | 04.13.2022

-Mattano weaves a very rich book with history, latin, suspense and love.
+An exciting and well-written book with history and drama: Mattano weaves a very rich book with history, Latin, suspense and love.
 The writing invited me to become part of the book as I visualized the different scenes in the Vatican and Ireland.
 Not having all the answers at the end of the book left me wanting more from the author as he develops further his main characters and story lines.
 John Spitzer